msgpo/HWAB/README.md

 # HWAB
-Harden Windows AND Browser (short: HWAB) is designed to explain and keep an eyes on the security aspect
+Harden Windows AND Browser (short: HWAB) is designed to explain and keep an eyes on the security aspect.

 Since a lot of people asking me how to secure/harden Windows and Browser to lower the security risk and attack factor I created this little repo to answer the most questions and show examples in easy step by step examples.